Metre and Memorisation

 The importation of cutting-edge theories and practices of experimental psychology by I.A.
 Richards in the 1920s established the norms for the academic analysis of poetic texts.
 Yet the scarcity of dialogue between the disciplines of English Literature and Psychology since has inhibited the further development and rethinking of such principles and approaches.
 At the same time, much psychological investigation of language has taken place with little or no input from literary studies.
 A century on from Richards’ experiments in Practical Criticism, this venture promises to connect the two disciplines in a way which might be similarly energising and productive.

-The team are interested in conducting research in relation to the principal question: ‘Do different memorisation techniques induce different psychological effects?’
+The team were interested in conducting research in relation to the principal question: ‘Do different memorisation techniques induce different psychological effects?’
 Some memorization techniques are aural; others include the visualization of imagery or the visualization of the text on the page; others may employ bodily movement.
 Anecdotal evidence suggests these differing techniques may cause the poem to be experienced differently.

-Together the research team will run an online experiment with members of the wider community, within these experiments they will explore and test different techniques for poetry memorisation.
-This data collection will be further supplemented with questionnaires.
-To take part in this research project, see more details here.
+Together the research team ran an online experiment with members of the wider community, within these experiments they explored and tested different techniques for poetry memorisation.
+This data collection was further supplemented with questionnaires.
+This research was also held in relationship with a children’s verse recitation event held in collaboration with Poetry by Heart, where children who participated had the opportunity to contribute their experience of verse memorisation to the research.

 Who are the team and what do they bring?

-- The team will work in collaboration with Poetry By Heart to connect this research with the wider community.
+• The team will work in collaboration with Poetry By Heart to connect this research with the wider community.

 The research team intends to seek further funding to expand and develop the research.